 Closing costs for U.S. Department of Veterans Affairs (VA) loans

 Along with most applicable conventional loan fees, VA loans require a funding fee.
 This one-time payment ranges from 1.4% to 3.6% of the mortgage amount.
 The percentage depends on your down payment amount and whether you're a repeat VA loan customer.
-In general, first-time VA borrowers with higher down payments have the lowest funding fees.
+In general, VA borrowers with higher down payments have the lowest funding fees.
 Certain Veterans, including those with any VA disability rating, are exempt from this fee.

 When do you have to pay closing costs?